facebookincubator/TTPForge/docs/code-standards.md

 Note: The use of the "Example" prefix in these tests indicates that their primary purpose is to serve as executable documentation for your code.
 They are designed to provide developers with clear, practical examples of how to use your functions.

 When these Example tests are run, the actual output from the function is compared with the expected output, as specified in the `// Output:` comment.
-This comparison ensures that your examples stay accurate and up-to-date as your API evolves over time, preventing documentation from becoming obsolete or misleading.
-Remember, Example tests complement, but do not replace, traditional unit and integration tests.

 **Resource:** <https://go.dev/blog/examples>

 ### Test Architecture

 Tests should reside in a separate package from the one containing the code under test.
 We advocate for this convention due to several reasons:

 **Encapsulation and separation of concerns:**

 - Keeping test code distinct from production code simplifies comprehension and maintenance.

 **Testing exported functionality:**

 - External test packages promote testing of only the exported functionality, mirroring the package consumers' perspective.
 This emphasizes the public API's behavior.

 **Avoiding test-only dependencies:**

 - External test packages eliminate test-only dependencies from the compiled binary, reducing its size and warding off accidental usage in production code.

 **Resources:**